monkey-projects/website/docs/content/md/pages/repos.md

 flexibility** to group your repos.

 Builds are run for one specific repository, and when navigating to the repo, you get an **overview of all builds** that have been executed for that repo.
+By default, they are sorted most-recent-first, but you can change that by clicking on the table column headers.